This is a sponsored post on behalf of Diamond Art Club. All opinions are my own because I love giving you helpful tutorials!

 Create gorgeous pieces of art that shimmer and sparkle with Diamond Art from the Diamond Art Club.

 Have you heard all of the buzz about diamond art kits?
 I had wondered what it was all about.
-Then the Diamond Art Club reached out to me and asked if I would be interested in trying one of their kits for free and leave a review.
-Of course, I said yes and now I am hooked!
+Then the Diamond Art Club reached out to me and asked if I would be interested in trying one of their kits for free and leaving a review.
+Of course, I said yes, and now I am hooked!

 The kit I received is called Where Light and Dark Meet and is 20.5″ X 27.6″.
 It was quickly shipped and I love how even the box is shimmery!

-Since the canvases come rolled up, to keep flat I used mason jars on each corner to hold it down.
+Since the canvas comes rolled up, you may need to use some jars or something heavy on each corner to hold it down.
 It worked perfectly!

 Here is my full canvas before I started.
-I tried not to think about how many diamonds it was going lay in place.
+I tried not to think about how many diamonds it was going to lay in place to complete the artwork.

 Make sure even when you are done with a number/color that you keep any remaining diamonds just in case you accidentally missed a few.

 It was surprising to me how relaxing this little project was.
 I found myself wanting to put everything else aside so I could work on my diamond art.